Mortgage payment calculator

 Use our mortgage payment calculator to understand all costs in your monthly payment

-The conventional loan calculator shows you the total amount of principal and interest (plus taxes and insurance) that you will be expected to pay on your loan each month.
+The conventional mortgage payment calculator shows you the total amount of principal and interest (plus taxes and insurance) that you will be expected to pay on your loan each month.
 The principal portion is the amount that goes toward paying off the total amount borrowed.
 The interest is what the lender charges for the amount borrowed.

-- Private mortgage insurance (PMI)–this is an extra layer of protection for the lender that is required with some loans.
+- Private mortgage insurance (PMI) this is an extra layer of protection for the lender that is required with some loans.
 If you buy a house with less than 20% down payment or equity, some lenders will require PMI.
 Certain lenders also require it with conventional loans if they are not backed by the government.

 - Hazard insurance–protects you as a homeowner against the costs of damage from fire, vandalism, smoke and other causes.
 It is commonly confused with a homeowner’s insurance policy, so it is important to clarify that it is not a separate policy but part of a homeowner’s policy.

 - Property taxes–when you buy a home, property taxes can be factored into your monthly mortgage payment.
 These taxes are generally imposed by the county, and often include local taxes for school districts, utilities or city governments.
 Property tax rates and rules vary depending on your location.
+These local and government factors will be considered when you enter your information in our mortgage payment calculator.

 Why did my total monthly mortgage payment increase?